Circadiaware/circalog/docs/circalog-format-spec.md

 #### additional_data

-String of variable length and with a separator (default: | , eg: rating-labels=worst;bad;average;good;best|other-data=data1;data2).
-Used to store additional data such as rating range labels (eg, instead of rating sleep quality from 0 to 10, rate as "Not at all rested";"Slightly rested"; "Somewhat rested" etc as in the [Consensus Sleep Diary](https://doi.org/10.5665/sleep.1642)).
+String field with variable length to store JSON formatted data (eg: `{ rating-labels: [worst, bad, average, good, best], other-data: [data1, data2] }` ).
+Used to store additional data such as rating range labels (eg, instead of rating sleep quality from 0 to 10, rate as "Not at all rested", "Slightly rested", "Somewhat rested", etc as in the [Consensus Sleep Diary](https://doi.org/10.5665/sleep.1642)).
 Can also be used to store data from imported sleep diaries from other softwares that do not fit elsewhere.

 #### comment